bebound/hugo_blog/content/post/create-node-benchmark-in-py2neo.md

 100000
 ```

-The above result is baed on `http` protocal.
-An very interesting result is that, `bolt` protocal will decrease the time of the first method, but double the time of sencond method.
-That's wired, maybe `py2neo` has some special opitimusation when doing batch insert on `bolt` protocal?
+The above result is based on `http` protocol.
+A very interesting result is that, `bolt` protocol will decrease the time of the first method, but double the time of sencond method.
+That's wired, maybe `py2neo` has some special opitimization when doing batch insert on `bolt` protocol?
 But I have no idea why insert one by one with cypher is 2x slower.
-Here is the result of `bolt` protocal.
+Here is the result of `bolt` protocol.

 ```text
 testing create